EPW sextics vs EPW cubes: Introduction

-Since the Picard group of a very general hyper-K\"ahler manifold with a given type of polarisation is of rank $1$, there exists a unique curve class of minimal degree, which we will denote $\beta$.
+Another intriguing consequence of the investigation of the correspondence $K_A$ is a relation between moduli spaces of minimal degree elliptic curves on a double EPW sextic $\widetilde{X}_A$ and a double EPW cube $\widetilde{Y}_A$ associated to the same Lagrangian $A$.
+More precisely, for a hyper-K\"ahler manifold $\widetilde{X}$ and chosen curve cohomology class $\beta$, let $M_{1,0}(\widetilde{X},\beta)$ denote the moduli space (not necessarily compact) of maps $f\,\colon\, C \to \widetilde{X}$ from smooth curves $C$ of genus $1$ such that $f_*[C]=\beta$.
+Note that if the hyper-K\"ahler manifold $\widetilde X$ has Picard number $1$, there exists a unique curve class of minimal degree.
+If $\beta$ denotes this class then $M_{1,0}(\widetilde{X},\beta)$ is called the moduli space of minimal degree elliptic curves.

-Let $M_{1,0}(\widetilde{X},\beta)$ be the moduli space (not necessarily compact) of stable maps $f\colon C \to \widetilde{X}$ from nonsingular curves of genus $1$ representing the minimal class $\beta$.
-It can be shown that the expected dimension of this moduli space is $1$.
-It was conjectured in \cite[Conj.~1.1]{NOb} that this moduli space is indeed of dimension $1$.
-As evidence, it was proven in \cite[Thm.~1.3]{NOb}, that the moduli space of elliptic curves of minimal degree in a general Fano variety of lines of a cubic fourfold is a curve.
+It can be shown that the expected dimension of this moduli space is always $1$, independently of the dimension of $\widetilde{X}$.
+It was conjectured furthermore in \cite[Conjecture 1.1]{NOb} that this moduli space is indeed always of dimension $1$.
+As evidence, it was proven in \cite[Theorem 1.3]{NOb} that the moduli space of elliptic curves of minimal degree in the Fano variety of a general cubic fourfold is a curve.
+We extend this result proving \cite[Conjecture 1.1]{NOb} for very general double EPW sextics and double EPW cubes and compare the two obtained curves.

-In this paper, using the correspondence $K_A$, we study elliptic curves of minimal degree on double EPW sextics and double EPW cubes and provide further evidence for the conjecture \cite[Conj.~1.1]{NOb}. \begin{thm} The moduli spaces $M_{1,0}(\widetilde{X}_A,\beta)$ and $M_{1,0}(\widetilde{Y}_A,\beta)$ are one-dimensional and isomorphic to each other. \end{thm} The isomorphism in Theorem \ref{moduli elliptic} suggests that, whenever a hyper-K\"ahler manifold is a moduli space of stable objects on a K3 category, the moduli space of elliptic curves of minimal degree on it depends only on the underlying K3 category.
+\begin{thm} Let $A$ be a very general Lagrangian subspace of $\bigwedge^3 W$ and let $\widetilde{X}_A$ and $\widetilde{Y}_A$ be the double EPW sextic and cube associated to $A$.
+Let $\beta_X$ and $\beta_Y$ be the cohomology classes of curves of minimal degree on $\widetilde{X}_A$ and $\widetilde{Y}_A$ respectively.
+Then the moduli spaces $M_{1,0}(\widetilde{X}_A,\beta_X)$ and $M_{1,0}(\widetilde{Y}_A,\beta_Y)$ are $1$-dimensional and their reduced structures are isomorphic to each other. \end{thm} Theorem \ref{moduli elliptic} provides another interesting relation between double EPW sextics and double EPW cubes associated to the same Lagrangian that seems not to be directly related with the fact that the EPW sextic and double EPW cube are moduli spaces of stable objects on the same K3 category.

+The isometry of Theorem \ref{thm:main} is finally used to describe very general EPW cubes as moduli spaces of stable objects on some K3 category.
+For that, recall first that Gushel--Mukai (GM) fourfolds are smooth transversal intersections where $H_1,H_2$ are hyperplanes, $Q$ is a quadric and $CG(2,5)$ is the cone over the Pl\"ucker embedding of the Grassmanian of planes in a $5$-dimensional complex vector space.
+They are expected to behave in a similar way to cubic fourfolds \cite{DK,DK moduli,KP1}.
+They also have associated hyper-K\"ahler manifolds and K3 categories \cite{BLMNPS,D}, and their rationality is conjectured in terms of these invariants, see \cite{D2} for an excellent survey on these manifolds.